andrese52/epp_workshop_web/content/morning/unix_essentials.md

 http://www.aspergillusgenome.org/download/sequence/A_flavus_NRRL_3357/current/A_flavus_NRRL_3357_chromosomes.fasta.gz
 ```

-Then, create a for loop that will execute the following on both *Asperillus* genomes:
+Then, ultimately I want you to create a for loop that will execute the following on both *Asperillus* genomes:
 1. Print the file name.
 2. Print the number of fasta sequences followed by the word 'sequences'.
 3. Print all the fasta headers.